AdobeDocs/analytics.en/help/components/cda/faq.md

 **What is the ultimate visitor ID that CDA uses?
 Can I export it out of Adobe Analytics?**

 Cross-Device Analytics calculates stitched data using a "cluster ID".
 This identifier is calculated by Adobe at the time the report is run, also known as Report-time processing.
 The nature of Report-time processing means that is not compatible with Data Warehouse, data feeds, or other export features Adobe offers.

+**How can I move from device graph to field-based stitching?**

+If you would like to switch to field-based stitching, you can do so by configuring the virtual report suite.
+Historical stitched data from the previous method is lost.